 1926 - Full-back Steve Parr was born in Preston.
 He made twenty appearances without notching after signing on a free transfer from Farrington Villa in May 1948.
 Seven years later, he joined Exeter City, and ended his playing career with Rochdale.

 2002 - We were held to a goalless draw in the Anfield derby to end a run of four consecutive League defeats.
 The Blues’ pre-match boasts that “Rooney’s gonna get ya” did not bear fruit, while Steven Gerrard was lucky to escape a red card for his two-footed challenge on Gary Naysmith.
 Sami Hyypiä skippered the reds for the 88th time in the Premiership, a new club record.

 2007 - We thumped Portsmouth 4-1 in a Premiership fixture at Anfield to end their six-game winning streak away from home.
-We took the lead through Yossi Benayoun and a Sylvain Distain own goal before Benjani pulled one back shortly after the break.
+We took the lead through Yossi Benayoun and a Sylvain Distain own goal before Benjani pulled one back shortly after the break, one of his four goals past us.
 Fernando Torres then added a brace to make the points safe.
-This was our 300th home Premier League game, and Pompey's 500th top-flight defeat.
+This was our 300th home Premier League game, and Pompey’s 500th top-flight defeat.

 A few empty seats

 1983 - We played in front of the lowest Anfield crowd of the season of just 11,638 as we beat Birmingham City 3-0 in a League Cup Fourth Round replay, on our way to retaining the trophy yet again.
 Steve Nicol put us ahead, before Ian Rush bagged a second-half brace, including his first reds penalty.
 The players then rushed off and got changed into fancy dress on the team bus to go to their Christmas party at Tommy Smith’s club!

 1973 - We beat Manchester United 2-0 at Anfield thanks to a penalty from Kevin Keegan and then a goal from Steve Heighway.